Richard Donner: Early life

+Career

-Television
+Television work

 Initially, Donner wanted to develop a career as an actor.
 He gained a big part in a television program directed by Martin Ritt, who encouraged Donner to become a director instead.
 Ritt hired Donner as his assistant.
 Later, Donner was on the staff of Desilu, where he directed commercials.
 He made the transition into television dramas in the late 1950s, directing some episodes of the Steve McQueen western serial Wanted Dead or Alive and the Chuck Connors western The Rifleman.

 During his early career as a director he worked on over twenty-five television series, including Have Gun – Will Travel, The Fugitive, Combat!, Get Smart, The Man from U.N.C.L.E., The Wild Wild West, Gilligan's Island, Kojak and The Twilight Zone (such as the episodes "Nightmare at 20,000 Feet" starring William Shatner, "The Jeopardy Room" starring Martin Landau and "From Agnes—With Love" starring Wally Cox), as well as the serial Danger Island from the children's program The Banana Splits.

 In the 1990s, Donner served as executive producer of the HBO anthology horror series Tales from the Crypt, based on the EC Comics series of the same name.
 He directed three episodes during its run ("Dig That Cat...
 He's Real Gone", "The Ventriloquist's Dummy", "Showdown"), and also produced three feature film spinoffs; Demon Knight, Bordello of Blood and Ritual.

-Films
+Film work

 Donner's first feature film was X-15 (1961), which starred David McLean, Charles Bronson and Mary Tyler Moore.
 Seven years passed before he directed his next, Salt and Pepper (1968), with Sammy Davis Jr. and Peter Lawford.
 His breakthrough film was The Omen (1976).
 A supernatural horror made in the wake of the success of The Exorcist, the film stars Gregory Peck, David Warner and Lee Remick.
 It was the fifth-highest-grossing film of 1976.